 When you build energy into your process, everything feels more manageable.
 You don’t have to squeeze rest in later.
 It’s already part of your structure.

-At one point, I took on a small writing project.
-I was excited — but instead of setting a strict deadline, I blocked out time for rest between writing days.
+At one point, I took on a small creative project.
+I was excited but instead of setting a strict deadline, I blocked out time for rest between designing days.
 It made a difference.
 I could show up more fully and finish without crashing.

 Your goals should support your well-being, not take from it.